 Pete mumbles something.

-He becomes heavy, and I’m too little.
-It’s good he’s already on his knees.
-I guide his fall onto the floor and he isn’t hurt.
+He slumps and is too heavy for me to hold, but he’s already on his knees, so I guide his fall onto the floor and he isn’t hurt.
 He’s asleep.

 “What’s happening to him?
 Why’s he sick?”

-Beak twitched his head to the other side.
+Beak twitches his head to the other side.
 “He liked my flowers too much.
 He sniffed them too much.
 Now he’s mine.”

 “No, he’s not.
 He’s mine.”

-Beak cawed laughter.
-It sounds like a flock of bad birds – the kind that steal your food right out of your hand.
+Beak laughs like a flock of bad birds – the kind that steal the food right out of your hand.

 “What do you want with him?
 He’s smelly.
 He’s really only good for me,” I say, “ and that’s because he’s my brother.”
 I make my voice firm on those last words so Beak gets the hint.

-The feathers on Beak’s arm grow until they become wings.
-He opens them in a display.
-It’s both beautiful and scary.
+The feathers on Beak’s arms grow until they become wings.
+He spreads them and they fill the heights above us.

 “Why do you want him?”
 I ask again.
 Quieter.

-He brings his wings down and I breathe better.
+He folds his wings down and I breathe better.
 “I need a new person suit.
 That’s all,” he says.
-“My last one finished.”
+“My last person suit finished.”

-“There’s nothing you can do,” Beak says.
-“I’m an Other, you know, and an Other is much worse than an adult.
+“There’s nothing you can do, you know” Beak says.
+“I’m an Other, you know, and an Other is much more worse than anything you’ve seen before.
 Especially here.”

 “But you’re not dangerous . . . there?
 In my house?”
-Where my father is sleeping and doesn’t know a monster is on its way.
+Where Dad is sleeping and doesn’t know a monster is on its way.

 “Oh, I’m dangerous there too, thanks to my friend, Pete.
 He’s left my flowers there.
-My precious, special flowers.
-I look forward to having them again.”
+My precious, special flowers.”

 “O-oh,” I say.
 “And they’re important?”